iterative/dvc.org/content/docs/command-reference/dag.md

 ```

 ## Description

+Displays the stages of a pipeline up to the `target` stage.
+If omitted, it will
+show the full project DAG.

+### Directed acyclic graph

 A data pipeline, in general, is a series of data processing
 [stages](/doc/command-reference/run) (for example, console commands that take an